-Corsair's Dominator Platinum has been one of the best DDR4 RAM kits for quite some time now.
+Corsair's Dominator Platinum has been one of the best RAM for gaming kits for quite some time now.
 Its sleek exterior, patented DHX cooling technology and unrivaled performance have made it a formidable flagship over the years.
 First teased at CES, Corsair is now introducing the new Dominator Platinum RGB with the same best in class performance and RGB lighting using the company's new Capellix LEDs.

 This is the first major update we've seen to the Dominator series' design since the DDR3 version was released and the timing couldn't be any better now that RAM prices are finally cheap again.
 Corsair has ditched the iconic silver top bar in favor of a new black lightbar that diffuses light from 12 individually-addressable RGB LEDs.
 Prominent branding and ridged heatsinks on the modules have been replaced with a flush stealth black design that seamlessly blends into your build.